w84death/mood-tracker/README.md

 ### 📈 Analytics & Insights
 - **Daily summaries**: View key metrics at a glance
+- **Weather correlation**: See how weather affects your mood and energy
 - **Entry history**: Browse past entries by date
 - **Pattern recognition**: Identify trends in your data
 - **Export capabilities**: Data portability for analysis